dogmaticcentral/CG/README.md

 mysql-connector-java:  https://dev.mysql.com/downloads/connector/j/5.1.html
 -->

+It looks like ICGC is systematic in that ic uses GRCh37 assmebly in all entries.
+The check can be found in [09_assembly_check.py](icgc/09_assembly_check.py)

 New tables are created in [10_check_mut_tables_and_make_new_ones.py](icgc/10_check_mut_tables_and_make_new_ones.py), while in [11_consequence_vocab.py](icgc/11_consequence_vocab.py) we inspect the 'consequence' vocabulary employed by ICGC.
 There seems to some confusion there about the location vs. the consequence of a mutation.

 Note that in [12_reorganize_mutations.py](icgc/12_reorganize_variants.py) you can choose to run in parallel (the number of 'chunks' in main()).
-It still takes a while - as in, leave-to-run-overnight while.
-This is probably the weakest (as in the-least-likely-to-scale) part of the whole pipeline, but is unclear whether it is worth the optimization effort.
- THe companion pieces
+The companion pieces
   [13_reorganize_mutations.py](icgc/13_reorganize_mutations.py) and
    [14_reorganize_locations.py](icgc/14_reorganize_locations.py) are a a bit faster.
  (Do not forget to create indices